 One of the more notable and unique gardens within the Dandenongs is the R.J.
-Hamer Arboretem.
+Hamer Arboretum.
 With views that stretch across to Silvan Dam and the Yarra Valley, the R.J.
 Hamer Arboretum provides visitors with 120 hectares of breathtaking scenery and tranquil beauty.

 The garden grounds themselves include over 150 species of native and exotic trees, and unlike most typical arboretums, includes rows upon rows of varying species, representing mini-forests that stretch over the rolling hills.
 The overall effect creates the stunning ‘patchwork’ view that is synomous with the arbortetum itself.